rclone/rclone/docs/content/commands/rclone_nfsmount.md

   -o, --option stringArray                     Option for libfuse/WinFsp (repeat if required)
       --poll-interval Duration                 Time to wait between polling for changes, must be smaller than dir-cache-time and only on supported remotes (set 0 to disable) (default 1m0s)
       --read-only                              Only allow read-only access
-      --sudo                                   Use sudo to run the mount command as root.
+      --sudo                                   Use sudo to run the mount/umount commands as root.
       --uid uint32                             Override the uid field set by the filesystem (not supported on Windows) (default 1000)
-      --umask int                              Override the permission bits set by the filesystem (not supported on Windows) (default 2)
+      --umask FileMode                         Override the permission bits set by the filesystem (not supported on Windows) (default 002)
       --vfs-block-norm-dupes                   If duplicate filenames exist in the same directory (after normalization), log an error and hide the duplicates (may have a performance cost)
       --vfs-cache-max-age Duration             Max time since last access of objects in the cache (default 1h0m0s) --vfs-cache-max-size SizeSuffix          Max total size of objects in the cache (default off)